precisethemes/envy-blog/readme.txt

-=== Envy Blog ===
+﻿=== Envy Blog ===

 Contributors: Precise Themes
-Version: 1.3.5
+Tags: grid-layout, one-column, two-columns, left-sidebar, right-sidebar, flexible-header, custom-background, custom-colors, custom-header, custom-menu, custom-logo, featured-images, footer-widgets, full-width-template, theme-options, threaded-comments, translation-ready, blog, e-commerce
 Requires at least: 4.8
+Tested up to: 4.8
+Stable tag: 1.4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: grid-layout, one-column, two-columns, left-sidebar, right-sidebar, flexible-header, custom-background, custom-colors, custom-header, custom-menu, custom-logo, featured-images, footer-widgets, full-width-template, theme-options, threaded-comments, translation-ready, blog, e-commerce

-== Copyright ==

-Envy Blog, Copyright 2017 Precise Themes
-Envy Blog is distributed under the terms of the GNU GPL

 == Description ==
 Description: Envy Blog is clean, modern & minimal WordPress theme with responsive design and beautifully designed theme perfectly for blogger.
 Suitable for Personal Blog, Travel Blog, Niche Blog, Corporate Blog, Marketing Blog, Fashion Blog, Organic Blog, Foods Blog, Magazine and/or any kind of blog.
-DEMO: https://precisethemes.com/demo/envy-blog/

-== Installation ==

-1. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload and Choose File, then select the theme's .zip file.
-Click Install Now.
-3. Click Activate to use your new theme right away.
+View Demo at: https://precisethemes.com/go/envy-blog-demo/

 == Frequently Asked Questions ==
 = Ho to setup homepage as in demo? =
     a.
 You need to create a page with suitable name("Home" may be good one) and select Page Temple "Front Page" and save it. can create page for hero image slider, rooms, services, holiday package and select respective page templated.
     b.
 Go to Setting -> Reading -> and setup "Front page displays" with active radio option of "A static page (select below)" and choose recently created page("Home") and save changes.